joshmfrancis/Basic-Brainoof-Encoder/README.md

 Brainoof is one of the OG esoteric programming languages as it inspired many other esolangs.
 It is a really cool language and is quite challenging to code in!

-Due to the complexity of creating a program in Brainoof, I created an encoder in Python that allows you to input any string of text (or length of characters) and output a compilable Brainoof program!
+Due to the complexity of creating a program in Brainoof, I created an encoder in Python that allows you to input any string of text or numbers and output a compilable Brainoof program!
 Feel free to test it out for yourself in the compiler I link below!

 Here is a quick test of the program with extra code to be able to see the operations on the list "ascii":